Residence Hall Guest Guidelines

 Note for Off-Campus Students

-Students who are off campus must also abide by Loyola off-campus policies and Baltimore City COVID laws.
-Specifically, the Baltimore City COVID laws limit gatherings to 10 people, provided however, there must be sufficient space for persons to remain socially distant (Baltimore City Executive Order for Restricting Gatherings), and require masks in all indoor public spaces and outdoor public spaces (Baltimore City Mask Health Directive).
+Students who are off campus must also abide by Loyola off-campus policies and Baltimore City COVID policies.
+While current Baltimore City law allows for outdoor gatherings of 25 people or less, Loyola is restricting all indoor and outdoor gatherings to 10 people.
+Additionally, the Baltimore City COVID laws require masks in all indoor public spaces and outdoor public spaces when social distancing is not possible (Baltimore City Mask Health Directive).